brunoguratti/brunoguratti.github.io/_portfolio/wecoffee-business-report.md

 #     alt: "placeholder image 3"
 ---

-Conducted a comprehensive business analytics study for WeCoffee, a specialty coffee chain in São Paulo, Brazil, to evaluate performance and identify growth opportunities.
+Comprehensive business analytics study for WeCoffee, a specialty coffee chain in São Paulo, Brazil, to evaluate performance and identify growth opportunities.
 The project involved developing a structured learning agenda, collecting and cleaning diverse datasets, and performing in-depth analyses including EDA, statistical modeling, ANOVA, time-series forecasting, and market basket analysis.
 Data visualizations using Power BI were employed to communicate insights effectively.

+**Key outcomes**:
-Key outcomes included a 15% increase in average transaction value through optimized product offerings, and a 10% reduction in inventory costs via improved forecasting.
-The project demonstrated the application of data science techniques to solve real-world business problems, driving tangible improvements in performance and informing strategic decision-making.
+- 15% increase in average transaction value through optimized product offerings
+- 10% reduction in inventory costs via improved forecasting

 <!-- {% include gallery caption="This is a sample gallery to go along with this case study." %} -->